dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

     }
     ```

-We can now remove the new lines of this snippet to place it in the `value` field of our HTML attribute and obtain our final custom attribute.
+We can now remove the new lines of this snippet and place it in the `value` field of our HTML attribute.
+This is our final custom attribute !

 ```json linenums="1" title="Final Custom attribute definition"
 {